-- 2.1 An item of clothing or equipment may display the manufacturer's identification in the form of the name, trademark, logo, or any other distinctive sign of the manufacturer of the item, when worn or used by a player, official or umpire whilst playing or officiating in any event subject to the following limitations. - 2.2 The display may appear once only on any article of clothing other than socks, except on shirts where it may be repeated in the one or two figure(s) of the number(s) on the back of the shirts.
-Any such displays may not exceed the overall size of 30 cm2 per item of clothing. - 2.3 For socks, one Identification of the Manufacturer per sock will be permitted, to a maximum size of 10 cm2 - 2.4 In addition to the manufacturer's identification in Article 1.2 above, one additional identification limited to Product Technology will be allowed on clothing, with a maximum size of 10 cm2.
+- 2.1 An item of clothing or equipment may display the manufacturer's identification in the form of the name, trademark, logo, or any other distinctive sign of the manufacturer of the item, when worn or used by a player, official or umpire whilst playing or officiating in any event subject to the following limitations. - 2.2 The display may appear once only on any article of clothing, except on shirts where it may be repeated in the one or two figure(s) of the number(s) on the back of the shirts.
+Any such display may not exceed the overall size of 30 cm2 per article of shirt or shorts / skirt / skorts. - 2.3 If a National Association chooses to display an additional manufacturer identification on the shirt or short/skirt, this will be counted as one of the 8 (eight) allowed logos per shirt or 2 (two) per short/skort/skirt.
+This includes sublimated manufacture logos which must be specifically approved by FIH and must not alter the overall colour or appearance of the item of clothing.

-- 2.5 Authorised identifications may not appear close or adjacent to each other, in order to avoid a composite logo effect or a repetitive effect.
-This applies also in case of several layers of items worn by the same person or for one-piece body suits - 2.6 Where one-piece body suits are used in competition, one identification of the manufacturer shall be permitted above the waist and one below the waist, each to be no larger than the maximum size noted above; however these identifications shall not be placed immediately adjacent to each other - 2.7 In respect of outfield players' gloves and armbands, one identification of the manufacturer per glove or armband will be permitted to a maximum size of 10 cm2. - 2.8 There is no restriction on equipment, headgear or shoes.
+- 2.4 For socks, one Identification of the Manufacturer per sock will be permitted, to a maximum size of 10 cm2. - 2.5 In addition to the manufacturer's identification in Article 2.2 above, one additional identification limited to Product Technology will be allowed on clothing, with a maximum size of 10 cm2. - 2.6 Authorised identifications may not appear close or adjacent to each other, in order to avoid a composite logo effect or a repetitive effect.
+This applies also in case of several layers of items worn by the same person or for one-piece body suits. - 2.7 Where one-piece body suits are used in competition, one identification of the manufacturer shall be permitted above the waist and one below the waist, each to be no larger than the maximum size noted above; however these identifications shall not be placed immediately adjacent to each other. - 2.8 In respect of outfield players' gloves and armbands, one identification of the manufacturer per glove or armband will be permitted to a maximum size of 10 cm2. - 2.9 There is no restriction on equipment, headgear, shoes, Medical Face masks/shields or face masks.